bradherman/radiant-paperclipped_taggable-extension/README.md

 # Paperclipped Taggable

-In most cases this is just a quick and clean way to get reasonably shiny image galleries on your site, but its real job is to support proper image, media and document archiving and retrieval.
-The galleries are just a way of playing back the archive, and you can drop any set of assets into a gallery format using the supplied tags.
+On first encounter this is probably just a quick way to get reasonably shiny image galleries on your site, but its real job is to support a proper image, media and document library.
+The galleries are just a way of playing back the library, and you can also do things like putting related downloads on a page or retrieving documents by tag-overlap.

 ## How